 SDCERS is governed by a 13-member Board, responsible for the administration of retirement benefits for the City, the District, and the Airport Authority and for overseeing the investment portfolio of the retirement system's trust fund.
-The Retirement System website at www.sdcers.org.
-Board is comprised of seven appointed members, four active members, one retired member, and one ex-officio member.
+The Board is comprised of seven appointed members, four active members, one retired member, and one ex-officio member.